HCC: A Language-Independent Hardening Contract Compiler for Smart Contracts: Conclusion

-The second major phase in \toolname is the bug pattern discovery phase.
-In \toolname's CPG-based approach, bug patterns are expressed in the form of different sub-graphs of the CPG.
-The presence in the CPG of a sub-graph matching with a bug pattern indicates that the contract is potentially susceptible to this bug type.
-In practice, such a sub-graph matching is performed using a query, i.e. a graph traversal, on top of the CPG.
-We refer to distinct matches of a bug pattern in the CPG as a bug instance.
-If a contract contains a specific bug, this means that one or more bug instances matching the pattern exist in the CPG. \toolname extends the CPG with a node for each detected bug instance.
-Depending on the specific bug instance, the node may have specific properties as well as edges to other nodes in the CPG, such as the statements affected by the bug and a precise mitigation point.
-In this way, \toolname leverages the CPG's aspect of providing a unified view on source code and its properties, including the potential bugs.
+\textbf{\ding{184} Bug Pattern Discovery.} The bug pattern discovery phase is a key phase in \toolname.
+Here, we express bug patterns in the form of sub-graphs of the CPG.
+The presence of a bug pattern in the CPG indicates that the contract is susceptible to this bug type.
+In practice, \toolname queries the CPG for bug patterns through graph traversals on the CPG.
+We refer to distinct matches of a bug pattern in the CPG as a bug instance $v \in {\mathcal{V}}x$. \toolname adds a node to the CPG for each detected bug.
+Depending on the bug type, this node has unique properties and edges to other CPG nodes.
+The properties include statements affected by the bug and the mitigation point (\Cref{chal:mitigation-points}).
+We developed our own static analysis passes that prioritize a low number of missed bugs rather than only patching truly vulnerable code.
+That said, similarly to control-flow integrity approaches~\cite{Abadi2005cfi}, we aim at hardening the contract code at potentially exploitable points rather than relying on a complete removal of vulnerabilities, which is as of today an unreachable goal.

-To find all bug instances, we developed our own conservative static analysis as part of \toolname optimized for a low number of missed bugs at the expense of a higher number of false alarms compared to existing static analyses.
-We argue that this is a reasonable approach since the only side effect of mitigating a non-exploitable bug is just the execution of several additional instructions which perform an unnecessary check.
-This is a common and accepted side effect for compiled-based mitigation and hardening mechanisms as long as the performance overhead is low.
-Further, in contrast to traditional compiler-based hardening~\cite{Abadi2005cfi,Song2019sanitizersok} \toolname applies its hardening patches to the source code which allows developers to review the runtime security checks introduced by \toolname and remove (if desired) unnecessary checks.